 On the Canvas

-Double-click a dynamic panel on the canvas to enter state-editing mode, indicated by a purple border and toolbars on the canvas.
+Double-click a dynamic panel on the canvas to enter state-editing mode, indicated by a purple mask and white toolbars on the canvas.

 In this mode, you can add, remove, and edit widgets in the dynamic panel's states.
 To edit the dynamic panel states themselves, click the current state's name in the floating context bar that appears above the dynamic panel.
 In the dropdown that appears, you can do the following:

 - Click a state's name to view its widgets on the canvas

 - Click the Duplicate State icon to the right of a state's name to make a copy of it